Designing topological cluster synchronization patterns with the Dirac operator: Background on Dirac Topological Synchronization

 A key property of the Dirac operator \cite{bianconi2021topological} is that it can be treated as the `square root' of the Laplacian.
 Indeed, we have ${\bf D}^{2}=\bm{\mathcal{L}}$ where $\bm{\mathcal{L}}$ is the Gauss-Bonnet Laplacian given by:

-where \bea {\bf L}_{[0]}={\bf B}{\bf B}^{\top}\quad {\bf L}_{[1]}={\bf B}^{\top}{\bf B}. \eea Here ${\bf L}_{[0]}$ is the famous graph Laplacian of the network, describing diffusion from nodes to nodes passing through edges, while ${\bf L}_{[1]}$ is the 1-Hodge Laplacian describing the diffusion from edges to edges passing through the nodes.
+where \bea {\bf L}_{[0]}={\bf B}{\bf B}^{\top}\quad {\bf L}_{[1]}={\bf B}^{\top}{\bf B}. \eea Here ${\bf L}_{[0]}$ is the famous graph Laplacian of the network, describing diffusion from node to node passing through edges, while ${\bf L}_{[1]}$ is the 1-Hodge Laplacian describing the diffusion from edge to edge passing through nodes.
 Note that here and in the following we indicate with $\lambda>0$ the singular value of ${\bf B}$ and with ${\bf u}_{\lambda},{\bf v}_{\lambda}$ its corresponding left and right singular vectors.
 Given the definition (Eq.(\ref{L01})) of the graph Laplacian ${\bf L}_{[0]}$ and the 1-Hodge Laplacian ${\bf L}_{[1]}$, it follows that ${\bf L}_{[0]}$ and ${\bf L}_{[1]}$ are isospectral, i.e., they have the same non-zero eigenvalues $\mu=\lambda^2$, but generally have different degeneracies for the harmonic eigenvalues, given by the Betti numbers $\beta_0$ and $\beta_1$, respectively.
-The $n^{th}$ Betti number is a topological invariant equal to the number of $n$-dimensional cavities in the network.
+The $n^{th}$ Betti number is a topological invariant equal to the number of $n$-dimensional holes in the network.
 In particular, $\beta_{0}$ is equal to the number of connected components and $\beta_{1}$ is equal to 1-dimensional holes (i.e. cycles).
 In a connected network, we thus have $\beta_0=1$ and $\beta_1=N_1-(N_0-1)$.

 Given that ${\bf D}^2=\bm{\mathcal{L}}$, it can be shown \cite{bianconi2021topological,calmon2023dirac} that the eigenvalues $\Lambda$ of ${\bf D}$ are given by \bea \Lambda=\pm\lambda=\pm \sqrt{\mu} \eea where $\mu$ is the generic eigenvalue of ${\bf L}_{[0]}$.
 Additionally, the eigenvectors of ${\bf D}$ can be encoded in the matrix: \bea \left( \right). \eea Here, ${\bf W}^{\pm}$ are the matrices associated with the eigenvectors $\bm\Psi^{(\Lambda)}$ with eigenvalues $\Lambda>0$ and eigenvalues $\Lambda<0$, respectively.
 These eigenvectors can be explicitly expressed as \bea \boldsymbol{\Psi}^{(\Lambda)}&=&\frac{1}{\sqrt{2}}\left( \right)\quad\ \mbox{for}\ \Lambda>0,\nonumber \\ \boldsymbol{\Psi}^{(\Lambda)}&=&\frac{1}{\sqrt{2}} \left( \right)\quad\mbox{for}\ \Lambda<0, \eea where ${\bf u}_\lambda$ and ${\bf v}_{\lambda}$ are the left and right singular vectors of the boundary operator ${\bf B}$ associated with the singular value $\lambda$, and $\mathcal{C}^{\pm}$ are normalization constants.